Year in Program: 3

-Fields: African History (West Africa); Science, Technology, and Environment; World History
+Fields: African History (West Africa); Science and Technology Studies; World History

 Educational Background: BA University of Pennsylvania 2013

-Before graduate school, I worked for a research, monitoring, and evaluation firm (ILC Africa) based in Accra, Ghana where I did project management and all things data.
+Before graduate school, I worked for a research, monitoring, and evaluation firm (ILC Africa) based in Accra, Ghana where I managed projects and did all things data.